Keshav Puram: Culture

 There are multiple movie theaters in and around Keshav Puram.
 These are at Fun Cinemas (Netaji Subash Place), DT Cinemas (Shalimar Bagh), Shakurpur (Samrat Cinema), Anand Parbat (Liberty), Azadpur (Alpna), Shadipur (Satyam), Karampura (Milan), and Moti Nagar (Natraj) all within a radius of 5 km.
 Many cultural events are held regularly at Keshav Puram, including the Ram Leela.
 The life of Lord Rama is enacted on a podium, and organised on a large scale, with 4,000 to 5,000 daily viewers.
 Many other programs are held in the locality, such as the Khatu Shyam Sandhya and several Haryanvi cultural presentations.
 The Hasya Kavi Sammelan, which takes places on the occasion of Agrasen Jayanti, is also a regular feature.
 In addition to this, cultural programs are organised annually during the festivals of Janamashtmi and Holi.

 There also many temples in this area.
-Some of them are Shiv Mandir, Sanatan Dharam Mandir, Gurudwara Singh Sabha, Sri Aiswarya Mahaganapathy Temple, Pardeshwar Dham, Sai Mandir, Luxmi Narain Mandir, Badri Kedanath Dhyansthali Mandir, and many more.
+Some of them are Vishnu Mandir, Shiv Mandir, Sanatan Dharam Mandir, Gurudwara Singh Sabha, Sri Aiswarya Mahaganapathy Temple, Pardeshwar Dham, Sai Mandir, Luxmi Narain Mandir, Badri Kedanath Dhyansthali Mandir, and many more.
 All these temples organise special programs during the festivals and the whole community participates in it.